 So most casual Tweeters have less than 100 contacts, which means that business tweeters need to have reached many more.
 Having said that, they still have to be able to engage with those contacts so it’s no good getting an autobot to follow thousands of people that you can’t then keep track of – no matter how targeted they are.

-The best tools for managing your social media accounts – especially if you have more than one twitter account – are dashboards like Hootsuite, Tweetdeck or Seesmic because they allow you to have multiple columns to track keywords and lists as well as your various profiles.
+The best tools for managing your social media accounts – especially if you have more than one twitter account – is a dashboard like Hootsuite.
+It allows you to have multiple columns to track keywords and lists as well as your various profiles.

 Check that you're in the right Twitter account, especially if you're using a dashboard that allows you to operate multiple accounts like Hootsuite.